Data Protection Policy

 Where it has been determined that notification to a data subject is required, notification should occur promptly, but in no case later than:

-- At the time of first communication if used for communication with the data subject
+•At the time of first communication if used for communication with the data subject; and/or

 Each EIC service/entity will obtain personal data only by lawful and fair means and, where appropriate with the knowledge and consent of the individual concerned.
 Where a need exists to request and receive the consent of an individual prior to the collection, use or disclosure of their personal data, the EIC is committed to seeking such consent.
 The Data Protection Team, in cooperation with other relevant business representatives, shall establish a system for obtaining and documenting data subject consent for the collection, processing, and/or transfer of their personal data.